 Of course, the distracted driving bill is intended to save lives.
 According to an article from The State, the S.C.
 Dept. of Public Safety estimates that 62 of the 1,015 traffic fatalities in 2018 in the state was due to distracted driving.
 With the distracted driving bill, the hope is to lower the number of roadway fatalities in the state.

-Taylor also explained that the bill is intended to help South Carolina car insurance rates.
+The bill could also help South Carolina car insurance rates.
 According to South Carolina Insurance Commissioner Ray Farmer, distracted driving contributes to an average of a 10% increase in car insurance premiums.
 If distracted driving within the state is reduced, then there will be fewer accidents.
 And fewer accidents means less risk…which could lead to a decrease in car insurance rates.
 (Rep. Carson of Georgia, who sponsored the Georgia Hands-Free law, also cited insurance premiums as a reason for introducing his state’s bill.)

 Other states that have passed distracted driving laws.